 - food processor - I use this cuisinart that I got off of Amazon.

 - a 9'' spring form pan like this one - allows for easy removal of pie.
 You can also use a smaller spring form pan - it just means you'll have a smaller cheesecake in diameter but it will be thicker.
 I've made it using a 7 inch spring form pan as well.

 - a mixing bowl

-reasons why I am loving this vegan strawberry cheesecake:
+reasons why I am loving this vegan strawberry coconut cake:

 - refined oil free and refined sugar free